RISC-OS-Community/RISC-OS-Community/README.md

 # RISC-OS-Community on GitHub
-This is a project to collect, develop, restore and improve code and software written for the RISC OS Operanting System.
+This is a project to collect, develop, restore, preserve and improve code and software written for the RISC OS Operanting System in the form of Open Source projects.

 ## Goals
 1) Porting Open Source libraries and code from other Operating Systems to RISC OS